wkoertgen/train.oracle12.migration/FAQ.md

 Here I decided to limit the options to the minimum, because we need this database only for educational purposes, i.e. for training the different methods of upgrading a database to Oracle12c.
 Study the scripts [scripts/create11gdb.sh](scripts/create11gdb.sh) and [scripts/create11gdb.sql](scripts/create11gdb.sql) to see the old manual way of creating a database.

 The `CDB1` was created using `dbca` in silent mode.
-Study the scripts [scripts/create12cdb.sh](scripts/create12cdb.sh).
+Study the script [scripts/create12cdb.sh](scripts/create12cdb.sh).
 For newcomers all scripts in the subdirectory `./scripts` are a complete workshop on installing.

 ## 12b.
 Components and Options
 I have used the term *options* quite deliberatelly for the *registered components* of a database.
-Do not mix up  **dba_registry** with the more detailed **v$option** as `Compression`, `Block Change Tracking`, `Automatic Storage Management`, `Spatial`, etc. It bis a bit confusing.
+Do not mix up  **dba_registry** with the more detailed **v$option** where you find `Compression`, `Block Change Tracking`, `Automatic Storage Management`, `Spatial`, etc. It bis a bit confusing.
 In Oracle11.2 there are 65 options, in Oracle12c R1 there are 86.

 Write a little script, eg. `options.sql`